J0LGER/bloghub/_posts/2023-04-10-XSS-On-Steroids.md

 # XSS on Steroids | Gaining Unauthenticated Access

-[Activepieces](https://www.activepieces.com/) is an open-source business automation tool, aka the open-source alternative for *Zapier,* which helps individuals automate flows and their work in a flexible UI environment without the need to write code, for example, you can build automation with *Activepieces* to send a Slack notification for each new Trello card.
+[Activepieces](https://www.activepieces.com/) is an open-source business automation tool, aka the open-source alternative for *Zapier*, which helps individuals automate flows and their work in a flexible UI environment without the need to write code, for example, you can build automation with *Activepieces* to send a Slack notification for each new Trello card.

 In my effort to help the open-source world enhance its security posture, I decided to do vulnerability research, meanwhile testing, I identified a reflected XSS that helps unauthenticated attackers gain access by inducing victims to click on the specially crafted link.